lamanno-epfl/lipiMap/README.rst

 Installation
 ------------

 **Sorry!** At the moment, LipiMap is only installable from source.
-We apologize for the inconvenience—rest assured, a PyPI package will be made available soon!
+We apologize for the inconvenience.
+A PyPI package will be made available soon!

 **(Recommended) Create a conda environment before installing:**